agualde/Shopping-Cart/README.md

   Discount gets applied (In this case half off) self[:unit_price] = self[:unit_price] / 2

-  If the product quantity in your cart drops below a desired treshold and the discount had been applied before elsif product.code == 'GR1' && quantity < 2 && self[:discounted] == true
+  If the product quantity in your cart drops below a desired treshold and the discount had been applied before, elsif product.code == 'GR1' && quantity < 2 && self[:discounted] == true

   We mark it as not discounted